Disability Evaluation Under Social

 A. Social Security’s “work incentive” rules make it possible for people to test their ability to work without losing their eligibility for cash benefits and Medicare or Medicaid.
 The rules are different for title II and title XVI, but under both programs they may provide:

 - vocational training.

-For more information about work incentives, ask any Social Security Office for the a publication entitled the "Red Book," A Summary Guide to Employment Support for Individuals with Disabilities under the Social Security Disability Insurance and Supplemental Security Income Programs.
+For more information about work incentives, ask any Social Security Office for the publication entitled the "Red Book," A Summary Guide to Employment Supports for Persons with Disabilities under the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) Programs.
 You can access the Red Book online at: